 Parents/carers have the right to withdraw their children from all or part of the Sex and Relationships Education provided at school except for those parts included in statutory National Curriculum Science.
-These sessions have been identified as Year 4, piece 2 and Year 6, piece 4.
-Those parents/carers wishing to exercise this right are invited in to see the head teacher and the

-SRE Co-ordinator who will explore any concerns and discuss any impact that withdrawal may have on the child.
+Those parents/carers wishing to exercise this right are invited in to see the head teacher and the SRE Co-ordinator who will explore any concerns and discuss any impact that withdrawal may have on the child.
 Once a child has been withdrawn they cannot take part in the SRE programme until the request for withdrawal has been removed.
 Materials are available to parents/carers who wish to supplement the school SRE programme or who wish to deliver SRE to their children at home.